scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 ## Interfaces, traits, and inheritance

 If you’re familiar with Java 8 and newer, Scala traits are similar to those Java interfaces.
-Traits are used all the time in Scala, while Python interfaces and abstract classes are used much less often.
+Traits are used all the time in Scala, while Python interfaces (Protocols) and abstract classes are used much less often.
 Therefore, rather than attempt to compare the two, this example shows how to use Scala traits to build a small solution to a simulated math problem:

 ```scala